 The following two examples use this test case data.

 Create a signal structure for the test case.
-At each discontinuity, enter a duplicate entry in the time vector, which generates a zero-crossing and forces the variable-step solver to take a time step at this exact time.
+At each discontinuity, enter a duplicate entry in the time vector, which generates a zero crossing and forces the variable-step solver to take a time step at this exact time.
 For details, see Load Data Using the From Workspace Block.

 var structure representing the